- Canadian high school

 - Additional Categories

 - Fees & Scholarships

 Fees and Tuition

 Estimated tuition and expenses for one academic year (10 courses over two terms).
-Based on 2020/21 typical program in the Faculty of Arts and Social Sciences.
+Based on a typical program in the Faculty of Arts and Social Sciences in 2022/23.

 These costs are estimates and will vary depending on a student’s course enrollment, program of study, and other variables related to their personal circumstances.
 See more about fees and tuition.

 Scholarships for high school applicants

 Additional Financial Support